-4.1.
-These By-Laws may be suspended according to the latest edition of Robert's Rules of Order and may be amended by a majority vote.
-A copy of any proposed amendment to these By-Laws must be circulated to every Senator at least seven days in advance of the meeting at which the amendment will be considered, and notice of it must appear on the meeting agenda.
+- 4.1.
+Provisions in these By-Laws pertaining to the conduct of a meeting and not pertaining to the rights of Senators or to the representation of faculty may be suspended for all or a portion of a meeting by majority vote. - 4.2.
+These By-Laws may be amended by a majority vote.
+A copy of any proposed amendment to these By-Laws must be circulated to every Senator at least seven days in advance of the meeting at which the amendment will be considered, and notice of it must appear on the meeting agenda. - 4.3.

-4.2.
 These By-Laws shall become effective immediately upon passage by the Faculty Senate and shall be published in the Faculty Handbook.